 10.

-Schema markup is an essential tool for B2B and B2C businesses to help search engines better understand their content.
 Many schema markup types are available, and each has a unique purpose and application.
-Here's a list of the most common types of schema markup that B2B and B2C companies should consider using:
+Here's a list of the most common types of schema markup that you can consider using:

 1. Article schema: Article schema helps search engines identify content as news articles, blog posts, or other content published regularly.